celo-org/docs/blog/02-22-2023-the-future-of-regenerative-finance-and-its-potential-impact/the-future-of-regenerative-finance-and-its-potential-impact.md

 Generally, regenerative finance integrates financial and ecological goals by investing in initiatives and businesses that emphasize the health and resilience of both the natural environment and human communities, as well as by investing over time and using an ecosystem-based approach.

 ReFi aligns with UN SDGs, in particular, those related to conserving the environment, by prioritizing and investing in companies or projects that promote and apply sustainable and regenerative practices.

 ReFi recognizes [SDG Aligned Finance](https://www.oecd.org/development/financing-sustainable-development/Framework-for-SDG-Aligned-Finance-OECD-UNDP.pdf) in many ways and supports projects with practices that align with the SDGs to foster long-term quality investment.
 For example, Refi invests in projects that promote SDG 6, 7, 12, 13, 14 and 15 thereby contributing to the conservation of the environment, reducing greenhouse emissions and promoting a more sustainable future.

 ### Driving innovation

 ReFi accelerates innovation in many ways through contributions to the development of new sustainable technologies, circular economy initiatives, regenerative agricultural practices, etc which are driving innovation and promoting a sustainable future.
 For example [carbon markets](https://climatepromise.undp.org/news-and-stories/what-are-carbon-markets-and-why-are-they-important).
 One tradable carbon credit equals one tonne of carbon dioxide or the equivalent amount of a different greenhouse gas reduced, sequestered or avoided.

 ## Challenges still facing ReFi

-### Lack of understanding and awareness.
+### Lack of understanding and awareness

 The complexity of financial tools or products makes it difficult to assess the alignment with regenerative goals.
 This is due to a lack of awareness and understanding of what regenerative finance is, and how it differs from traditional finance.

-### Regulatory barriers.
+### Regulatory barriers

 Certain policies favour traditional financial models over regenerative finance models, making regenerative finance efforts more difficult to implement.

-### Failure to capture widely accepted metrics.
+### Failure to capture widely accepted metrics

 ReFi is still a new concept, and there are no defined criteria or evaluation frameworks in place to assess its impact.
 This has made its potential impact, evaluation, and its value of efforts to the funders and stakeholders difficult.

 The problem, according to [Ben Caldecott](https://www.smithschool.ox.ac.uk/people/bcaldecott.html), Director of the Oxford Sustainable Finance Programme, is one of data capture.
 While other industries, such as commerce, media and even professional sports, have been transformed by big data, our understanding of how business decisions affect the environment is still out-of-date.
 Caldecott believes technologies such as AI and machine learning can be put in place to [develop accurate sustainability metrics](https://www.weforum.org/agenda/2018/09/data-capture-not-disclosure-is-the-way-to-meet-our-climate-goals/), steering companies toward a more sustainable future.

-### Technological limitations.
+### Technological limitations

 Technology has its own potential limits towards ReFi, i.e. technology has limited access or the ability to bridge the gap to financial capital or knowledge, algorithmic bias resulting from technological tools that are trained on past data that make financial decisions and end up reflecting systemic issues, inequalities and biases in finance